You are hereLearn more about Model Railroad Hobbyist

 Jeff Shultz is our Internet correspondent and Model-Railroader-at-Large.
 Jeff has been modeling off and on since age 8.
 Jeff's background is Internet support and system admininistration, so he spends a fair amount of time on model railroading forums.
 Jeff also is the "face" of MRH, and often the "guy behind the mike" for MRH's National Train Show videos.

-Jeff models the Willamette & Pacific RR in HO Scale in what used to be his garage, as well as being a regular operator on Joe Fugate's Siskiyou Line layout.
+Jeff models the Willamette & Western RR in HO Scale in what used to be his garage, a proto-lanced take on the Portland & Western RR.
 His MRH blog can be found at http://model-railroad-hobbyist.com/blog/52 .

-Les Halmos is our Advertising Account Manager.
+Les Halmos is our Advertising Account Manager and Modular Columnist.
 Les has been a model railroader since 1979.
 He rewrote and published the Modular Standards for the Northeastern Region of the NMRA in 1981(Modu-Rail Standards).
 In 2001, he founded the Free-Modu-Rail Group and has been active in building modules, documenting and promoting the Free-mo standards.
 Les likes computer layout design, electronic gadgets, DCC, and building models - and he's very pro-NMRA.

 Les has a solid background in drafting, computers and High Tech Industrial Controls Sales & Marketing, he's now focusing on doing advertising marketing for MRH.

 Patty Fugate is our Office Manager and Magazine Layout production specialist.
-Patty keeps the Model-Trains-Video.com and Model Railroad Hobbyist office running smoothly, and supervises the other office workers.
+Patty keeps the MRH Store (formerly Model-Trains-Video.com) and Model Railroad Hobbyist office running smoothly, and supervises the other office workers.
 She's also an experienced professional typsetter, having done complex projects like corporate annual reports.
 Patty does the layout of MRH.

 Patty's a meticulous model railroad scenery maker, and knows the hobby well, although she's not a modeler, per se.
 Patty is also our founder Joe Fugate's wife, and she tells him "I think you need to go work on your trains for a while" any time she sees he's looking stressed!